daguan/frapid_ERP/docs/installation/README.md

 ## Rename "_Config" Directory

-Rename the directory `~/Resources/_Config` to `~/Resources/Config`.
+Rename (or copy) the directory `~/Resources/_Config` to `~/Resources/Config`.

-## Convention and Configuration over Convention or Configuration
+## Conventions and Configurations

 Configuration enables you to customize application behaviors whereas convention forces you to follow and keep track of things.
-Frapid uses best of both worlds.
+Frapid uses the best of both worlds.

 ### Master Configuration